ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

    Every scan will be edited in blender so that we can arrange the mesh, make it into a smaller file, and if needed edit the mesh's geometry.
 If you need to edit the texture map (usually for removing markers) this can be done in any software that allows for image editing, but this tutorial will use Krita because it is convenient.

+# Post Processing
-# Process the Exported Model in Blender
+## Process the Exported Model in Blender

 **1.** Bring your model into blender
 * When you open blender, this is what you will see: